-If a taxpayer's taxable income exceeds R50 000 and the provisional tax paid in respect of a year of assessment is not sufficient to offset the taxpayer's assessed final income tax liability in full.
+If a taxpayer's taxable income exceeds R50 000 and the provisional tax paid for a year of assessment is not sufficient to offset the taxpayer's assessed final income tax liability in full.

 The prescribed rate of interest is fixed from time-to-time by the Minister of Finance.
-Currently the rate is 8.5% per annum.
+Currently the rate is 8,5% per annum.